GGGalang/2QProjArgonGalang/README.md

 ### NOTE
 As of writing, the red alerts are gone, but you still never know.
 I'll keep the instructions just in case they come back.

-### FURTHER READING, WEBSITE

-No more CAPTCHA redirect.

 **NOTE:** The Github Pages site will receive updates whenever I commit to github. **As stated, the Github Pages site is recommended for usage, instead of the zip**.
-If you look at the commit history, I used to have another website hosted from a site called replit.
-I decided to drop that.
+Easier access without having to use some storage on your system, and updates are live!

 **NOTE:** If you downloaded the release zip onto your system, it won't get updated, unlike the live site on github.
 You have to manually redownload the releases or directories everytime you want to get news updates (whenever I update, since in the first place this is simply a project) if you want to keep using the system-only version.